fat0troll/ublue-hdkv/README.md

 # ublue-hdkv

-Custom bazzite-nvidia-open image for my own use case.
+Custom bazzite images for my own use case (and also for my friends).
 May be useful for you as an example, may be not.

-I do not provide support for this image.
+I do not provide support for this image (unless you're part of MTV).
 Use upstream Bazzite or make your own forks of image-template if needed.

 ## How to switch to this image